No. 2 – Eve – Go back to the Garden!Watch the Video

 Romans 5:17-18 Amp For if because of one man’s trespass (lapse, offence) death reigned through that one, much more surely will those who receive (God’s) overflowing grace (unmerited favour) and the free gift of righteousness (putting them into right standing with Himself) reign as kings in life through the Man Jesus Christ (the Messiah, the Anointed One).
-Well then, as one man’s trespass (one man’s false step and falling away led) to condemnation for all men, so one Man’s act of righteousness (leads) to acquittal and right standing with God and life for all men.
+Well then, as one man’s trespass (one man’s false step and falling away) led to condemnation for all men, so one Man’s act of righteousness (leads) to acquittal and right standing with God and life for everyone.

 Ephesians 2:6 And God raised us up with Christ and seated us with Him in heavenly realms in Christ Jesus.

 No.02 – Eve – Go back to the Garden!
 Challenge Questions

 1. What did you enjoy most about the previous study?

 2. Read all the notes about Eve, what did you find most interesting and challenging?

 3. When considering the tree of knowledge of good and evil and the tree of Life, in which area of your life do you need to change your thinking?
 What decision have you made?
 What is God’s Word on this situation?

 Sarah’s complete story is in Genesis 11:29–23:20; Hebrews 11:11; 1 Peter 3:6; and Galatians 4:21-31.
 Read all you can and use the verses given in brackets to answer the questions.